Heather moorland is important for hen harriers but it's also an incredibly special place in its own right.

-That means that as a country, we have a big responsibility to look after it and all the wildlife and biodiversity that depends on it.
+As a country, we have a big responsibility to look after heather moorland and all the wildlife and biodiversity that depends on it.

 That's a lot of diversity!
 Because when we talk about heather moorland, we're not just talking about one habitat.
 It's actually a whole patchwork of different types of vegetation – wet heath, dry heath, blanket bog, and more – all mixed together and each with its own characteristic plants and specific management requirements.

 In fact the importance of the moorland habitat and its value for wildlife is recognised in the many national and international designations it has received, including Special Protection Areas (SPA), Sites of Special Scientific Interest (SSSI), Areas of Outstanding Natural Beauty (AONBs), Special Areas for Conservation (SAC) and National Parks, to name a few.

 Spend a day out in the heather and depending on where you are, you might see a curlew, black grouse, ring ouzel, field vole, merlin, short-eared owl, adder, red grouse, golden plover, a carnivorous sundew plant or meadow pipit.
 Maybe even a hen harrier!

 The benefits of moorland landscapes